1000-THR/1000-THR/README.md

-hi how do ppl do tis umm basic DNI dni if you like thatmob and roblox args/webseries i hate you
+basic DNI including pro/darkship ++ dni if you like thatmob or roblox args/webseries i HATE you

 "NOMINATE YOURSELF" GITHUB ACCOUNTS PLEASE DONT FOLLOW ME.
 I DO NOT WISH TO BE UP ON ANY OF THIS